What to do if you suspect Alzheimer’s or dementia

 1. It might not be Alzheimer’s or dementia at all

-If your older adult doesn’t see their doctor for a full physical exam, they won’t know what’s causing their symptoms.
-Nobody should have to lose quality of life because of a condition that could be treated.
+If your older adult doesn’t see their doctor for a full physical exam, they won’t know what’s causing their symptoms and won’t get the help they need.

 2. Maximize benefits from available treatments

 An early diagnosis of Alzheimer’s or detection of dementia means that treatment can begin right away.